WHU-ZQH/ChatGPT-vs.-BERT/README.md

 A Comparative  Study on ChatGPT and Fine-tuned BERT.

-This repository releases the evaluated sets and the outputs predicted by BERT-style models and [ChatGPT](https://chat.openai.com/chat), for the replication of the study.
+This repository releases the evaluated sets and the outputs predicted by BERT-style models (BERT-Base/Large and RoBERTa-Base/Large) and [ChatGPT](https://chat.openai.com/chat), for the replication of the study.

 ## Data and Predictions